iNeil77/MultiLang/README.md

 ## Multi-label language detection using Gibbs sampling.

-This implementation uses a Byte-Pair subword tokenization scheme which can be reliably trained over a multi-lingual corpus and is robust to out of distribution words.
-It is trained on an unmodified language detectiondataset, where in each document has only a single language label.
+This implementation uses a Byte-Pair subword tokenization scheme which can be reliably trained over a multilingual corpus and is robust to out of distribution words.
+It is trained on an unmodified language detection dataset, where in each document has only a single language label.
 However, the model learns to approximate the generative process of texts in a specific language and come inference time, the model uncovers all the training languages that a document is likely a mixture of, above a configurable threshold.

 The generative process assumes that a given document is generated as a mixture of languages, each of which are generated from a mixture of words.
 The language-word conditional distribution is inferred using a maximum likelihood estimate on the training data, smoothed by an optional parameter GIBBS_BETA.
 The document-language conditional distribution on the other hand, is approximated using a Gibbs sampler, that runs for a configurable number of iterations and is smoothed by another optional parameter GIBBS_ALPHA.